viet34tqc/notebook/interview.md

   <li>To reach the host, it first needs to translate the human readable host into an IP number, and it does this by doing a DNS lookup on the host</li>
   <li>Then a socket needs to be opened from the user's computer to that IP number, on the port specified (most often port 80)</li>
   <li>When a connection is open, the HTTP request is sent to the server</li>
-  <li>server host forwards the request to the web server (most often Apache) configured to listen on the specified port
+  <li>server host forwards the request to the web server configured to listen on the specified port
-  The server inspects the request (most often only the path), and launches the server plugin needed to handle the request (corresponding to the server language you use, PHP, Java, .NET, Python?)</li>
+  <li>The server inspects the request (most often only the path), and launches the server plugin needed to handle the request (corresponding to the server language you use, PHP, Java, .NET, Python?)</li>
   <li>The plugin gets access to the full request, and starts to prepare a HTTP response.</li>
   <li>To construct the response, a database is (most likely) accessed.</li>
-  Data from the database, together with other information the plugin decides to add, is combined into HTML.</li>
+  <li>Data from the database, together with other information the plugin decides to add, is combined into HTML.</li>
   <li>The plugin combines that data with some meta data (in the form of HTTP headers), and sends the HTTP response back to the browser.</li>
   <li>The browser receives the response, and parses the HTML in the response</li>
   <li>A DOM tree is built with HTML</li>